-Well take our short quiz and find out if it’s time for a game changer color change or if you should color your hair with a more subtly look.
+Well take our short quiz from Brilliance New York and find out if it’s time for a game changer color change or if you should color your hair with a more subtly look.
 When coloring your hair it is always important to use a color treatment to manage and enhance it’s health and natural style.
 Additionally, it is critical to treat your hair as it can become more fragile and more exposed to heat damage after using hair tools.

 If you are still using your straightener from the grocery store, think again!
 It’s time for a change!
 Straightener technology now offers better protection for your hair when styling it which in fact helps protect you hair color.